Iji: You... y-you promised me a pony... with missiles...

 Third Person Shooter

 - Beating Metal Wolf Chaos gives you lots of extra weapons such as a fireworks gun, a money gun and a shark gun.
 It also has a second silliness switch, but that one comes jammed in the 'on' position.

 - Oni featured a cheat code that would turn all the characters into bobble heads.
 This also made fighting quite a bit more difficult, but amusing.
 It also made headshots quite a bit easier.

 - Jet Force Gemini had three "cheats" that you got for collecting ant heads.
 The first made all the blood rainbow-colored.
 The second made the three playable characters proportioned like children (meaning Lupus became a puppy).
 The third was called "Ants into Pants", and turned all of your ant-like enemies into Rareware's mascot, Mr. Pants: a stick-figure wearing oversized pants.

-- The Third Person Shooter part of the old Die Hard Trilogy game had several.
-You could make everyone fat, for instance.
-Or have killed enemies float up to Heaven, or give them higher or lower pitched voices.
+- The Third-Person Shooter part of the old Die Hard Trilogy game had several.
+You could make everyone fat or turn them into stick figures, have killed enemies float up to Heaven, or give them higher or lower pitched voices.
 You could also mix and match effects, for maximum goofiness.

 - Gears of War 3 adds Mutators for Arcade and Horde mode.
 They are grouped into "Easy," "Hard," and "Fun."
 The "Fun" Mutators are this trope in spades, doing things such as adding a laugh track, causing headshot victims to run around firing at random (called "Headless Chicken"), and making all characters chibi-shaped with high pitch voices.